-The dream I had was about sharing the magic and mystique of Belize.
-I saw a chance to create an atmosphere where people could appreciate other cultures and learn something about their own spirit.
-It’s a dream of impacting lives… of exploring new terrain… of creating stories for a lifetime.
+Later he returned with his sailboat looking for something he could do that would make a difference in the world.
+He found what he was looking for while traveling up the Moho River-a beautiful farm nestled on the bank of the slow moving river beneath a towering Cotton Tree.
+Not only was his breath taken away, he had a dream of sharing the magic and mystique of Belize with others.
+He saw a chance to create an atmosphere where people could appreciate other cultures and learn something about their own spirit.
+A dream of impacting lives… of exploring new terrain… of creating stories for a lifetime.

-After three years of formulating ideas with my longtime friend and business partner Jeff Pzena we formed Cotton Tree Lodge.
-It took us another three years until we opened our doors in December 2006.
-We have enjoyed every minute of it.
+After three years of formulating ideas with his longtime friend and business partner Jeff Pzena they formed Cotton Tree Lodge.
+It took them another three years until they opened the doors in December 2006.

 Supporting the Cotton Tree Community

 Cotton Tree Lodge is located between two Maya villages, San Felipe and Santa Ana.
 Many lodge employees come from these villages, and Cotton Tree Lodge strives to be a good neighbor.

 Both the lodge and guests have made donations of sports equipment and school supplies to the local primary schools.
 Several tours visit Mayan homes and farms in these villages, giving guests an unusual opportunity for cultural interaction and understanding, as well as sending money into the local economy.
 Cotton Tree Lodge partners with Pack for a Purpose to manage the donations.